PictishKelpie/talamh/Alexandria/Cananans.md

 --- | ---
-git branch <new branch> | Create a new branch locally git push origin <new branch> | create new branch on remote
+git branch <new branch> | Create a new branch locally git push origin <new branch> | create new branch on remote git push --set-upstream origin <new branch> | set up to track remote <new branc> from origin